tongarclub/jongque/tasks/tasks-prd-online-queue-booking-system.md

 - **NEW:** ✅ Beautiful responsive Thai interface with loading states, error handling, and success feedback
 - **NEW:** ✅ Comprehensive test suite (tests/profile-management.spec.ts) covering all functionality
 - **NEW:** ✅ Seamless authentication integration with auto-redirect to signin when not authenticated

+#### 📱 Phone Number Verification System (Task 2.7) - COMPLETED (2025-01-17)
+- **NEW:** ✅ Complete SMS service infrastructure with Twilio integration for production
+- **NEW:** ✅ Smart development mock SMS service with console logging for testing
+- **NEW:** ✅ Enhanced database schema with OtpVerification model and isPhoneVerified user field
+- **NEW:** ✅ Built 2 robust API endpoints (/api/auth/send-otp, /api/auth/verify-otp) with authenticated user support
+- **NEW:** ✅ Beautiful standalone phone verification page (/verify-phone) with 3-step process
+- **NEW:** ✅ PhoneVerificationModal component for seamless profile integration
+- **NEW:** ✅ Advanced security features: rate limiting (3 attempts per hour), attempt tracking, 10-minute OTP expiry
+- **NEW:** ✅ Thai phone number validation and formatting (0X-XXXX-XXXX display format)
+- **NEW:** ✅ Intelligent user experience: countdown timer, resend functionality, step navigation
+- **NEW:** ✅ Profile page integration with verification status indicators and action buttons
+- **NEW:** ✅ Production-ready Twilio configuration with environment variables
+- **NEW:** ✅ Comprehensive error handling with Thai language messages

 #### 📧 Email Verification & Password Reset System (Task 2.3) - COMPLETED (2025-01-17)
 - **NEW:** ✅ Complete email service infrastructure with nodemailer integration